Patrick Lewis: Seattle Seahawks

 Lewis was claimed off waivers by the Seattle Seahawks on August 26, 2014.
 With Pro Bowl center Max Unger battling injuries, Lewis received more playing time than expected.
 In the 2014 season, he played in six games for the Seahawks, who kept a 4–0 record with Lewis as starting center.
 Even though Unger was traded to the New Orleans Saints in the offseason, Lewis was not named the starting center before the 2015 season.
 However, he regained the starting job from Drew Nowak prior to Week 10.
 He did an excellent job after regaining the center spot.
 On August 30, 2016, he was waived by the Seahawks.

 Buffalo Bills

 On August 31, 2016, Lewis was claimed off waivers by the Bills.
 On July 25, 2017, Lewis was released by the Bills.

 Arizona Hotshots

 On January 12, 2019, Lewis was signed by the Arizona Hotshots of the Alliance of American Football.
 The league ceased operations in April 2019.

-Lewis was drafted in the 2020 XFL draft by the Houston Roughnecks.
+Lewis was selected in the 2020 XFL draft by the Houston Roughnecks.